romanvm/kodi.tvmaze/README.md

-# TV Maze Scraper for Kodi Mediacenter
+# TVmaze Scraper for Kodi Mediacenter

-This project is in WIP state and not ready yet.
+The scraper is available in the official Kodi addons repository.